Nirav11/Project1_Task3/README.md

-# Esri WebScene with SceneView and Legend Integration
+# Esri WebScene with SceneView
 This project demonstrates how to integrate an Esri WebScene into a web application using the ArcGIS API for JavaScript.
 It includes the setup for displaying a 3D WebScene using SceneView and adding a Legend widget to the application.
 The Legend widget displays symbols and labels representing the layers within the WebScene.

 ## Features